iknek/iknek.github.io/content/post/time-at-tillitis/time-at-tillitis.md

 The TKey is not a traditional USB which stores information.
 On the contrary, it’s a small FPGA computer, sporting a 32 bit RISC-V CPU.
 This CPU is complemented by a number of things, including a touch sensor, 128 kiB of RAM for applications, a true random number generator, and a status LED controlled by the CPU.
 For communication, a serial to USB CDC adapter is built-in.

-Currently, there are two variants of the TKey - that being the regular (locked version), and the unlocked.
-As TKey unlocked is not up for sale yet, though it will be very shortly, I’ll explain the regular, locked, variant.
+Currently, there are two variants of the TKey - that being the regular (locked version), and the unlocked. ~~As TKey unlocked is not up for sale yet, though it will be very shortly, I’ll explain the regular, locked, variant.~~ Edit: The unlocked version is now up for sale!
+Find it [here](https://shop.tillitis.se/).

 Before being sent to a customer, each (locked) TKey goes through a provisioning process, during which a bitstream is created and flashed to the device.
 This is essentially the FPGA configuration, and it includes the firmware in the ROM (not accessible to users), as well as the:
 - Unique Device Identity (UDI)